Skip to content

 Mission Space Lab Overview

-In Mission Space Lab 2024/25, teams need to write Python programs to accurately estimate the speed at which the International Space Station (ISS) is travelling in Earth’s orbit.
-Teams must test their program using the Astro Pi Replay Tool we provide specially for Mission Space Lab teams.
+Teams must test their program using the Astro Pi Replay Tool we provide especially for Mission Space Lab teams.
 The tool simulates their program’s run based on historical data from previous Astro Pi missions.

-Your team’s program must meet some simple requirements so that it can be controlled automatically.
+Your team’s program must meet some simple requirements so that it can be executed automatically.
 Any programs that do not meet these requirements will not be given ‘flight status’ (be allowed to run on the ISS).
-The deadline for submissions is 09:00 CET 24 February 2025.
-Submissions are made by team mentors using the unique link they received when they registered their teams.

 What does your program need to output?